 11 Best Movies of the 1950s

-With the spectre of the Italian neo-realism movement still fresh in their minds, American filmmakers gave themselves over to realism and elevated the art form.
+With the specter of the Italian neo-realism movement still fresh in their minds, American filmmakers gave themselves over to realism and elevated the art form.
 Method acting was exploding in New York, dominating the stage, so it was no surprise when realism on film throughout the 1950s seemed to be everywhere.
-Movies could still be escapist, entertainment fare, but the important films became realistic, honest, and truthful.
+Movies could still be escapist and entertainment fare, but the important films became realistic, honest, and truthful.
 Kazan would become the single most important and influential of directors in the 1950s, his work stunning in its beauty and raw purity.
-Not only him, others were achieving greatness as well.
+Not only he but others were achieving greatness as well.
 Wilder continued to demonstrate incredible versatility, walking easily between comedy and drama, consistently challenging himself.
-John Ford was doing some of the best work of his career, his darkest western ‘The Searchers’ (1956) being his masterpiece, though none of his Oscars were for his westerns and the legendary Cecil B. Demille created his masterpiece, the massive life of Moses in the remake of ‘The Ten Commandments’ (1956).
+John Ford was doing some of the best work of his career, his darkest western ‘The Searchers’ (1956), being his masterpiece; though none of his Oscars were for his westerns and the legendary Cecil B. Demille created his masterpiece, the massive life of Moses in the remake of ‘The Ten Commandments’ (1956).
 It was just an exceptional time to be going to the movies.
 Hollywood was at war with television, and though what they attempted did not always work, it was exciting to see them trying.

-By now directors were masters of their craft, and in the last roar of the great directorial lions of movies, their work in the fifties spoke for them as artists.
-Toiling in television were the next generation, working their way towards feature films.
+By now, directors were masters of their craft, and in the last roar of the great directorial lions of movies, their work in the fifties spoke for them as artists.
+Toiling in television were the next generation working their way towards feature films.
 The work they studied would be the work of the men on this list.
 Here is the list of top movies of the 50s.

 11. Billy Wilder – Ace in the Hole (1951)